 Do you have any other suggestions or tips for trying to manage this struggle?

-Disclaimer: Everything I share is solely based on my personal experience and is for informational purposes only.
-This page contains affiliate links.
-For more information, please view my disclosure policy.
+Disclosure: Everything I share is solely based on my personal experience and is for informational purposes only.
+This post contains affiliate links.
+For more details please view my disclosure policy.